akashgoswami/ipm/README.md

 ![IPM snapshot](/public/img/ipm.jpg)

 ## How to install

 To install this package,

 > npm i -g iota-pm

 ## How to run

-*Note that before running this program, you should run your IOTA IRI or at least have a known URI which is accessible. *
+** Note: Before running this program, you should run your IOTA IRI or at least have a known IRI URI which is accessible. **

 > iota-pm